saihgupr/HomeAssistantTimeMachine-Dev/homeassistant-time-machine/README.md

-# Home Assistant Time Machine
+# Home Assistant Time Machine Dev

 Home Assistant Time Machine is a web-based tool that acts as a "Time Machine" for your Home Assistant configuration.
 It allows you to browse yaml backups and restore individual automations and scripts to your live configuration.

 ## What's New!

-We've been busy adding exciting new features to enhance your Home Assistant Time Machine experience:
+I've been busy adding exciting new features to enhance your Home Assistant Time Machine experience:

 *   **Backup Now Button:** Trigger an immediate backup of your Home Assistant configuration directly from the UI with a single click.
 This utilizes a new API endpoint for programmatic backups.
 *   **Date-Based Folder Names:** Backup folders are now intelligently named based on the date, making it easier to navigate and find specific backups.